jdeluyck/kcoreorg-website/_posts/2007/2007-01-11-phptelemeter-1-28-released.md

 tags:
   - phptelemeter
 ---
-I&#8217;ve just released phptelemeter 1.28.
+I've just released phptelemeter 1.28.
 This version includes the following changes:

   * New parameter: ignore_errors, makes phptelemeter ignore any runtime errors (instead of quitting).
   * Splitted off all common publisher stuff into a new parent class.